jasonososa/product_pricing/README.md

-# Data Challenge 2 - Pricing Test
+# Product Pricing Data Challenge
 ### Place your submissions to the Submissions sub-folder with the naming convention: lname_fname_DC2.